 The faculty in the Spanish section includes professors from the U.S., Puerto Rico and several Spanish-speaking countries, which enhances students' multicultural experiences.
 If interested, students can pursue a double major in Spanish and a different discipline in the humanities or social/natural sciences to build a holistic degree plan.

-- BA in Spanish: Language and Literature
+- BA in Spanish

 The professors in the Spanish section are outstanding educators and internationally recognized scholars, who often teach courses linked to their compelling research fields, which include: